 Historic Photo Collection

 The Gulf of Georgia Cannery Society archival collection contains over 5000 historic photos depicting activities relating to the West Coast fishing industry; past and present.
-The entire collection has been digitized and will be available in a new online Collections database, due to launch April 2017.
+The entire collection has been digitized and will be available in a new online Collections database, due to launch Summer 2017.
 Until then, you may contact the Collections Manager for assistance with finding, using, and/or purchasing copies of images from our collection.

 Contribute your historic fishing photos!